 An important phase of training a neural network involves finding a proper learning rate.
-To search the learning rate systematically, we employed Smith's method (Smith, 2017) and utilized learning rate finder implemented by Pavel Surmenok et. al (Surmenok and Mackenzie, 2017).
+To search the learning rate systematically, we employed Smith's method [23].
 By running at each learning rate for 10 epochs, the loss vs learning rate curves are plotted, as shown in Figure 3.
 According to the curves, the optimal start learning rate for these four FFNN models are $3 \times 10^{-2}$ .